UBC-DSCI/introduction-to-datascience-python/source/clustering.md

 where the WSSD increases at one of the steps, causing a small bump in the line.
-This is because K-means can get "stuck" in a bad solution as we mentioned earlier in the chapter.
+This is because K-means can get "stuck" in a bad solution due to an unlucky initialization of the initial centroid positions as we mentioned earlier in the chapter.

 > **Note:** It is rare that the KMeans function from scikit-learn